(,la) A Typographical Analysis

 So, What Is It with Comic Sans Anyway?

-The problem with Comic Sans is not just that it is more often then not inappropriately used, it is its poor, disjointed design.
+Comic Sans is not only more often then not inappropriately used, its design is poor, disjointed design

 CSS Typography and Vertical Rhythm